IanLewis42/GravStorm/readme.txt

 - G:                 toggle grid off/white/grey/black.
 - Escape:            exit

 N.B.
-When the grid is shown, you can also see pads (red bar), black holes (cyan circle), racelines (red/green) and altered gravity/drag areas (yellow).
+Grid is only shown for tiled maps (i.e. type 1), However, for all map types, 'G' also turns on colouring for pads (red bar), black holes (cyan circle), racelines (red/green) and altered gravity/drag areas (yellow).

 The mouse can be used to edit tiled maps as follows:
 - Left click and release to 'pick up' a tile (either from the map, or the preview area on the left)